bahner/go-space/README.md

-# go-github.com/bahner/go-myspace
+# go-github.com/bahner/go-space

-An Erlang node written in go that handles libp2p for Myspace.
+An Erlang node written in go that handles libp2p for Space.

 This node will handle the plumbing of messaging and pubsub.

-Notably it handles the verification and signing of messages, so that messages passed to Myspace are believed are trusted.
+Notably it handles the verification and signing of messages, so that messages passed to Space are believed are trusted.
 Since this is the only way in and out of messages for the time being that should be OK.
-It's not out-of-scope to move this to Myspace itself.
+It's not out-of-scope to move this to Space itself.

-Using Vault as a backend for secrets, secrets are easily shared, but actually Myspace shouldn't need to do this for now.
+Using Vault as a backend for secrets, secrets are easily shared, but actually Space shouldn't need to do this for now.

-Myspace has an objectID separate from the IPNS CID.
+Space has an objectID separate from the IPNS CID.
 This is a future proof way of designing the iplementation.
 This make rekeying of objects possible.
 Between go and Elixir the objectID is used (a NanoID, which is superior to UUID.4).